Glen909/Monash_FIT5230/README.md

 + Stickers:
-Pre-defined stickers should still be placed in `./stickers/`. **[Mention any changes if you've added or altered sticker generation methods or pre-processing steps.]**
+Pre-defined stickers should still be placed in `./stickers/`.

 ### Model Preparation:
 Tool models ([FaceNet](https://github.com/timesler/facenet-pytorch), [CosFace](https://github.com/deepinsight/insightface/tree/master/recognition), [SphereFace](https://github.com/clcarwin/sphereface_pytorch)) are required and should be placed in `./models/`.

-Make sure to adjust the corresponding `./utils/predict.py` if necessary. **[Mention any modifications made to the model loading or prediction pipeline.]**
+Make sure to adjust the corresponding `./utils/predict.py` if necessary.

 ### Other Necessary Tools:
 The additional tools and data needed remain the same, but ensure they align with any changes made in the modified version.